If I could sum up mom life in one word, it would probably be “thankless.”

 Nobody takes notice if we do it all on top of a full- or part-time job or when we’re sick, or if we do it while schlepping around a fussy infant in a sling.
 Going above and beyond, ignoring our own comfort to meet the family’s domestic needs, isn’t perceived as heroic or inspiring or even worthy of much notice.

 He does something once and expects acknowledgement.
 Do it again and again and again, and I’ll take more notice, pal.
 Do it with a child attached to your hip, and I’ll be even more grateful.
-Do it with a cold.
+Do it with a cold or a fever, or with the distraction of a whiny kid with a cold or a fever.
 Do it while simultaneously cooking dinner, helping with homework, and settling an argument.
-Do it the way I’m automatically expected to, then let’s talk.
+Do it the way I’m automatically expected to.
+Make it a habit, part of your daily routine … then we’ll talk about gratitude.

 Hell, maybe I’ll just start doing the minimum.
 Maybe the next time I do laundry, I’ll toss his work shirts in the washer and conveniently forget to transfer them to the dryer — let alone hang them, wrinkle-free, in his closet.
 And when he says, “Uh, Honey?
 My work shirts are still in the washer?”
 I’ll respond with a big, proud smile, “I know!
 All clean!” and wait for him to heap me with praise.
 Because hey, at least I’m not just sitting on the couch, right?